hg0428/Codegen-DEMO/README.md

-## GhostWriter for free????❔
+## Replit GhostWriter (Kinda like copilot) for free????❔
-Yep, its here, test out this free Ghostwriter.
-Only problem, its not built into the editor.
+Only problem, it's not built into the editor.
 You can use this model to generate code for you.

+### About
+This is an example of how to use Codegen.

 ### Customization
 Adjust the values in generate.py to optimize the AI for what you need.
 If you have enough storage, try loading one of the bigger models.